Have you ever stood in the vitamin aisle wondering whether you need a multivitamin or a more targeted supplement?

 The Pros and Cons of Multivitamins

-Taking a multivitamin is a great choice for promoting your overall well-being.
-However, they may not be effective enough for some people’s needs.
+Taking a multivitamin is an excellent choice for supporting your overall health, but it may not be sufficient for everyone’s specific needs.

 Here are the pros and cons of taking a multivitamin: